|

 August 19th 1769

-William Chandler was committed to Norwich Gaol charged with stealing a
+William Chandler was committed to Norwich gaol charged with stealing a

 horse the property of Mr Garrod of Bures, Suffolk, he was apprehended